Maria Lorena Barros: College

-On July 21, 1965, Lorena enrolled at the University of the Philippines (UP) Diliman, initially taking Bachelor of Science in biochemistry.
-Her mother insisted in that Lorena take up this course since she felt that taking a degree in the arts would be too easy for her, so she had to “conquer her waterloo”, which was Math.
+On July 21, 1965, Lorena enrolled at the University of the Philippines (UP) Diliman, initially taking a Bachelor of Science in biochemistry.
+Her mother insisted on Lorena taking up this course since she felt that taking a degree in the arts would be too easy for her, so she had to “conquer her waterloo”, which was Math.
 Alicia wanted to have a doctor or a chemist in the family.
 However, Lorena wanted to become a writer.

 Bored, Lorena rebutted her mother by telling her that she has become insomniac because she had slept through all of her Math and Science subjects.
 Lorena wanted to take up Anthropology since she believed that “You can’t really take up the present without going to the past.”
 Furthermore, in an interview with Lorna Kalaw-Tirol, she said, “My concept of commitment then was in terms of research.
 I wanted to use my training in Anthropology to do some real research on Philippine society”.
 Lorena had serious disagreements with her mother and would rebel by running away from home.
 Eventually, her mother relented and Lorena shifted to BA Anthropology after three semesters during the Academic Year 1967–1968.
 She got high grades and made it to the honor roll, became a College Scholar during that semester and a University Scholar after one year.

 In addition, Lorena would join different organizations, such as the UP Anthropology Society and the UP Writer's Club, becoming its secretary in November 1969.
 Very sociable in nature, her mother used to call her a “social butterfly”.
 She would go out with friends to watch movies and listen to music, sometimes staying outside concerts because they could not afford to buy tickets.
 Lorena would have disagreements with her mother because she imposed a curfew, and thus Lorena called herself Cinderella, always home by midnight.